-Tips to Protect Your Pets from the Hot Summer Sun
+Tips To Protect Your Pets From The Hot Summer Sun

 The dog days of summer will be upon us soon, and that means it’s time to brush up on our safety tips to keep your furry family member safe throughout the season.
 Every year, emergency rooms across the country receive many cases in which dogs and cats are suffering from heat stroke or burned paws, among other things.
 We hope that the following tips will help you and your pet enjoy a wonderful, safe summer.

-Use Pet-Friendly Sunscreen
+Use Pet-Friendly Sunscreen for Dogs and Cats

 Skin cancer affects pets just as it does humans.
 The UV rays from prolonged sun exposure can cause skin damage and sunburn and increase the risks of skin cancer.
 Owners who live in particularly sunny areas or have pets that love to sunbathe frequently should apply pet-friendly sunscreen on their pets.
 Do not apply sunscreen made for humans on animals, as it can contain ingredients that are toxic to them.
 The risks of skin cancer are higher in pets with white or light-colored coats.